lauravlad/lauravlad.github.io/_posts/2020-08-27-heart_disease_modeling.markdown

 My goal in this project is to find the best performing model for this specific dataset.

 I started working with the Heart.csv dataset found on Kaggle, but soon I found out that some of the features were incondistent with the dataset description.
 For example: the target feature was supposed to have two values: 0 for healthy (no heart disease), and 1 for not healthy (heart disease) but they were somehow switched.
-This was only the begining so I decided to use the dataset dounloaded from <a href="https://archive.ics.uci.edu/ml/datasets/Heart+Disease">here </a>.
+This was only the begining; so I decided to use the dataset dounloaded from <a href="https://archive.ics.uci.edu/ml/datasets/Heart+Disease">here </a>.
 The dataset contains 14 atribute columns and a little over 303 instances.

 Attribute Information:
 1. age: age in years